WebDevStudios/constant-contact-forms/readme.md

 responsible for transpiling and bundling all JavaScript files.
 You can also write `JSX` out of the box!

 ## EntryPoints
-- `ctct-plugin-admin` - Contains all the original JavaScript for the admin area.
+- `assets/js/ctct-plugin-admin` - Contains all the original JavaScript for the admin area.
-- `ctct-plugin-admin` - Contains all original JavaScript for the frontend.
+- `assets/js/ctct-plugin-frontend` - Contains all original JavaScript for the frontend.
-- `ctct-plugin-gutenberg` - Contains all related Gutenberg JavaScript.
-Note that both the `gutenberg` and `admin` JS only load on new page/post pages in the admin.
+- `src` - Contains all related block JavaScript.
+Note that both the `block` and `admin` JS only load on new page/post pages in the admin.

 ## Getting Started